TL;DR

 Business, Van, and Fleet Insurance: A Magnified Risk

-If you use your vehicle for any work-related purpose beyond commuting to a single, permanent place of work, a standard "Social, Domestic & Pleasure" policy is invalid.
-You need business motor insurance.
+If you use your vehicle for any work-related purpose beyond commuting to a single, permanent place of work, a standard "Social, Domestic & Pleasure" policy is invalid. you may need business motor insurance.

 Types of Business Car Insurance